jbrown1618/vector/docs/VECTOR.api.md

     constructor(data: VectorData<ComplexNumber>);
     // (undocumented)
     static builder(): VectorBuilder<ComplexNumber, ComplexVector>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     builder(): VectorBuilder<ComplexNumber, ComplexVector>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     matrixBuilder(): MatrixBuilder<ComplexNumber, ComplexVector, ComplexMatrix>;
     // (undocumented)
     static ops(): ComplexNumberOperations;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     ops(): ComplexNumberOperations;
 }